RosettaCommons/documentation/development_documentation/CitationManager.md

 using namespace basic::citation_manager;
 	return utility::vector1< UnpublishedModuleInfoCOP > {
 		utility::pointer::make_shared< UnpublishedModuleInfo >(
-			get_name, CitedModuleType::Mover,
-			"Your Name",
-			"Your Affiliation",
+			get_name() /*Gets the name of this Mover.*/, CitedModuleType::Mover /*Should match the type of module being cited.*/, "Your Name" /*Fill this in.*/,
+			"Your Affiliation" /*Fill this in.*/,
-			"Your e-mail address"
+			"Your e-mail address" /*Fill this in.*/
 		)
 	};
 }